-A case should not be noticed for trial unless mediation has been conducted and discovery completed.
+A case should not be noticed for trial unless it is ready to proceed.
 The Judicial Assistant can advise counsel, upon inquiry, as to future trial dockets.
-The Court may issue an Order Setting Case Management Conference to Determine Date of Trial, setting a Case Management Conference and providing upcoming available trial dockets.
+The Court may issue an Order Setting Status Hearing to Determine Date of Trial and/or Need for Case Management Conference, setting a status hearing and providing upcoming available trial dockets.
+The parties may agree to a trial docket and notify the Court in writing and the hearing may be cancelled.
+If no agreement can be reached among the attorneys, attendance at the hearing by the lawyer trying the case is mandatory.